emmanuelkehinde/django-poll/README.md

 # django-poll
-A simple Polling systems built using Django python framework.
+A simple Polling system built using Django python framework.